-‘Vanderpump Rules’ Scheana Marie Tells All About Her Final Moments With Mike Shay
+‘Vanderpump Rules’ Star Scheana Marie Tells All About Her Final Moments With Mike Shay

-Scheana Marie and Mike Shay came face to face during the Vanderpump Rules Season 5 reunion and during a new interview, the reality star and SUR Restaurant waitress opened up about what happened prior to the taping.
+Scheana Marie and Mike Shay came face to face during the Vanderpump Rules Season 5 reunion, and during a new interview, the reality star and SUR Restaurant waitress opened up about what happened prior to the taping.

 “We hadn’t spoken for about a month-and-a-half before [the reunion], and it wasn’t an amicable last conversation we had,” Scheana Marie recalled during an April 12 interview with The Daily Dish.

 According to Scheana Marie, she responded to a message shared by Stassi Schroeder prior to filming the reunion special that angered Mike Shay.
 Although she didn’t reveal what it was, the message she was responding to was likely Schroeder’s comment about Scheana Marie financially supporting Shay during their marriage.
-Months ago, Scheana Marie quoted the tweet and tons fans how she was such a giving person.
+Months ago, Scheana Marie quoted the tweet and told her fans how she was such a giving person.

 “I just wasn’t in a good place at the time, and I just didn’t care.
 And I felt like, ‘Well, you hurt me, and now I’m gonna hurt you.’
 Sometimes I operate that way, and it’s not a good quality of mine, but I was very hurt,” Scheana Marie said.
 “So [Shay] saw that and had screenshot it and sent it to me and basically said, ‘Eff you.
 Don’t ever contact me again.’
 And I was like, ‘OK.’
 I responded and just said, ‘Thank you for hurting me as much as you possibly could.
 And best of luck to you.
 I hope you get help.
 I know everything.'”